BhosaleAniket/Nourishing-Numbers/README.md

 Report the number of rows in the dataset, the names of the columns that are relevant to your question, and descriptions of those relevant columns.

-# Step 2: Data Cleaning and Exploratory Data Analysis
+# Data Cleaning and Exploratory Data Analysis

 ## Data Cleaning